Individual counselling in Burnaby

 Starting grief counselling is like embarking on a journey without road signs.
 Some days, you may feel lost or stuck at an intersection of sadness, anger, or confusion.
 In counselling, we don’t rush toward a destination.
 Instead, we focus on being present, processing what arises, and making the journey more manageable.
 Together, we create a safe space where you feel seen and supported as you navigate unexpected turns, whether guilt, anger, loneliness, or moments of peace.
 You can pause, slow down, or change course whenever you need.
 Over time, you’ll understand your grief differently and find ways to carry it more easily.
 After each session, you may feel a sense of release, clarity, and a deeper connection to yourself and your loved one’s memories.

 I am a Burnaby therapist who works together with clients to help them heal from their loss.
 This happens in a safe, non-judgmental, and confidential space, both in person and online.
 Some people feel like they should be “over it by now,” while others feel overwhelmed and unsure how to continue.
-Regardless of your stage, grief deserves care, time, and understanding.
+Regardless of your stage of grief, it deserves care, time, and understanding.

 Grief often affects more than just your feelings.
 It can impact your body, thoughts, and everyday life in ways you might not expect.
 Some common effects include: